A Georgia Motorcycle Accident Attorney On Your Side

 The freedom and openness of driving a motorcycle might be greater than driving a traditional motor vehicle, but when an accident happens, the potential of serious injury or even death is also far greater for the motorcycle driver.
 Each year in the United States there are thousands of deaths and injuries experienced by motorcycle drivers.
 In fact, the CDC reports that in 2020 alone, there were over 180,000 motorcyclists treated in emergency departments for injuries resulting from crashes.
 This is in addition to over 5,500 deaths.

 If you or a loved one has experienced a long-term, life-altering injury as a result of a motorcycle accident caused by someone or something else, you could have a claim to collect compensation for your damages.
-To learn more about the options available for your case, reach out to a Georgia motorcycle accident lawyer from Michael M. Day Law Firm, LLC.
+To learn more about the options available for your case, reach out to a Decatur motorcycle accident attorney from Michael M. Day Law Firm, LLC.

 Distracted Driving is a Leading Cause of Motorcycle Accidents

 A common slogan for motorcyclists and cyclists alike is “share the road,” meaning that the drivers of traditional motor vehicles, in addition to the drivers of large trucks and other vehicles, must be attentive to persons who are riding on two wheels.
 Unfortunately, this is not always the case, and one of the leading causes is distracted driving.
 According to the CDC, distracted driving leads to 9 deaths each day in the United States.
 In 2019 alone, over 3,100 people were killed and more than 424,000 injured in crashes that involved distracted drivers.